 First, an often overlooked fact: we all speak our own mother tongue (almost) perfectly.
-As children, we didn’t learn to speak on our own however.
-We didn’t just have one, but several teachers : parents, relatives and friends were constantly by our sides throughout the learning process.
-They encouraged us, listened to us patiently, made us talk, read us stories, sang us songs and rhymes and corrected our mistakes, day after day.
+As children, we didn’t learn to speak on our own, however.
+We didn’t just have one, but several teachers: parents, relatives, and friends were constantly by our sides throughout the learning process.
+They encouraged us, listened to us patiently, made us talk, read us stories, sang us songs and rhymes, and corrected our mistakes, day after day.

-So, even if we assume that it’s possible to learn a language on one’s own, by being immersed in the country and practicing every day, few learners will be given such a favourable opportunity.
+So, even if we assume that it’s possible to learn a language on one’s own, by being immersed in the country and practicing every day, few learners will be given such a favorable opportunity.
 They will need a trainer.

 The core mission of the trainer/coach in successful modern language learning, whether delivered in person or remotely, has indeed been validated by research on many occasions.
 A study* conducted by the University of Maryland, for example, suggests that the rate of disengagement of users on language applications is almost total after twelve weeks, without the intervention of a trainer/tutor/coach.

 Unlike in the traditional French approach, the mission of the trainer is not to “teach” a language, because a language cannot be taught, it must be learned.

 The trainer (or coach, or guide, or tutor) has three hats:

 - Sparring Partner: giving learners the opportunity to practice the target language, at their level, on a regular basis.